davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 - They're more concise than regular functions
 - They have implicit returns, which allows for one-liners
-- They don't rebind the value of `this`, which is really useful when you embed an arrow function inside of another function
+- They don't rebind the value of `this`, which is really useful when we embed an arrow function inside of another function

 #### Arrow function examples: